rocketshipapps/adblockfast/README.markdown

 # ![Adblock Fast](assets/promo/adblockfast.png)

-*A new, faster ad blocker for Android, iOS, Opera, and Chrome.*
+*A new, faster ad blocker for Android, iOS, Opera, and Chrome*

 Try Adblock Fast: